MaazAlam39/ML_Projects/README.md

-## End -To- End MACHINE LEARNING Project
+## MACHINE LEARNING Project
+# 1. Introduction:
+This project is focused on the development of a Machine Learning model that can predict the Student Performance Indicator